Places to Volunteer in Newcastle

 Give a little bit back to the community with our round-up of volunteering opportunities in the city

 There’s plenty of evidence that helping out and supporting others is good for us and can improve our own well-being as well as that of the people we're helping.
-And we’re a generous, giving bunch – around 14 million people did some sort of volunteering in 2021-2022, everything from gardening to food banks, play groups to teaching, support to mentoring.

-We’ve gathered ten places in Newcastle city centre that offer fulfilling and worthwhile places to lend a hand, whether you want to tend to a garden, work in a theatre or help in a kitchen.
+We’ve gathered some places in Newcastle city centre that offer fulfilling and worthwhile places to lend a hand, whether you want to tend to a garden, work in a theatre or help in a kitchen.
 Take a look — you might find something for which you’re a perfect fit.

 One of the biggest volunteer-led charities in the country, The Prince’s Trust was founded by the then Prince Charles back in 1976 and these days works with around 60,000 people every year who are aged 11-30 and struggling in some way.
 They could be experiencing homelessness, disability, mental health or legal issues — whatever their difficulties, the trust seeks to provide practical support through various programmes, and volunteers are central to this.
 The charity runs a database of skills they need and perhaps you have something unique to offer, in any number of training or mentoring roles.